kylerupp/Station/README.md

 	- Add basic game menu with singular win button.
 ### Fixes
 	- Center client window on startup.
+	- Countdown bug where countdown would multiply istelf by the amount of each player connected.

 ## Update 0.0.3